Our Science – Meier Website

 Dr. Meier received his undergraduate degree in chemistry from Creighton University in 2004, getting introduced to research as an National Science Foundation REU student.
 Following graduation he moved to the University of California-San Diego, performing graduate research in natural products biochemistry and proteomics under the mentorship of Professor Michael D. Burkart.
 After receiving his Ph.D. in chemistry in 2009, he moved to the California Institute of Technology.
 His research as an American Cancer Society postdoctoral fellow in the laboratory of Professor Peter B. Dervan focused on the development of high-throughput sequencing methods to analyze small molecule-DNA interactions.

-In 2013, Dr. Meier joined the NCI, where his research focuses on synthetic molecular approaches to study and modulate cofactor-mediated signaling pathways at the interface of cancer cell metabolism and gene expression.
+In 2013, Dr. Meier joined the NCI, where his research focuses on the development of synthetic probes to investigate metabolic and epigenetic signaling pathways in cancer.

 Recent studies have shown that many enzymes active in epigenetic mechanisms of genomic regulation are sensitive to the metabolic state of the cell.
-A second focus of the lab is on understanding the mechanisms by which metabolic perturbations influence protein-protein interactions mediated by chromatin modifying enzymes.
-In the long term we hope to identify small molecule agents targeting metabolism that reverse epigenetic patterning and disrupt signaling pathways necessary for cancer growth and proliferation.
+A second major aim of the lab is to understand the mechanisms by which metabolic perturbations influence genomic signaling mediated by chromatin modifying enzymes.
+Long term goals of this work include: 1) the discovery of biological mechanisms underlying oncometabolite-driven cancers, 2) the development of new diagnostics for cancers driven by metabolic mutations, and 3) the identification of small molecules which inhibit epigenetic modifications through metabolic disruption.